Ornstein-Uhlenbeck Process for Horse Race Betting: A Micro-Macro Analysis of Herding and Informed Bettors: Data Analysis

 Figure \ref{fig:micro} presents scatter plots of $(n+1)(Z(r,h,n+1) - Z(r,h,n))$ versus $Z(r,h,n) - q(r,h)$ for $n \in \{1,10,20,30,40,50\}$.
 The black circles represent the mean values of $(n+1)(Z(r,h,n+1) - Z(r,h,n))$ for each $Z(r,h,n) - q(r,h)$.
 The mean of $(n+1)(Z(r,h,n+1) - Z(r,h,n))$ exhibits a linear dependence on $Z(r,h,n) - q(r,h)$, suggesting that Eq. \eqref{eq:micro} is a good model for describing this dependence.
 The broken lines represent the results of linear regression with a zero intercept, performed using the least squares method:

 From Eq. \eqref{eq:micro2}, the regression coefficient estimates $-r_{\text{inf}}$.
 We only present results for $n \leq 50$.
 For $n > 50$, since $Z(r,h,n)$ nearly coincides with $q(r,h)$, it becomes difficult to estimate the regression coefficients.
-The determination coefficients in the regression analysis are not large.
 The regression coefficient $-r_{\text{inf}}$ decreases with $n$ and approaches $-1$ at $n=50$.